MatijaEskicWork/Worms-Armageddon-Project/README.md

 1.Go into worms directory

+2.Download the zip file

+3.When you download it, extract it and open Worms directory

-2.Double click on Debug folder
+4.Double click on Debug folder

-3.Start the game by selecting Worms.exe file
+5.Start the game by selecting Worms.exe file

 Enjoy the game